Jump to section

 1. Speak up for yourself

-If you feel that someone in your home is treating you unfairly, speak up for yourself.
+If you feel that someone in your home is mistreating you, speak up for yourself.
 Let them know how their behavior is affecting you.
-This will help you find a solution and reduce your stress.
+Communicating the problem will help you find a solution and reduce your stress.

 2. Take action